TOP OF THE SEVENTH: INDIANS 7 (4) – 1 CUBS

 Rick: Yeah, well hey, I’m really sorry.

 YOU: Yeah, well hey, I’m real sorry too. [pulls out a TEC-9]

 You open your eyes, perk back up into reality.

 The end of a five-minute health pause, mandated by Major League Baseball—umpires going aisle to aisle to make sure everyone’s alright.
 Taking pulses, checking for life.

-Then, somehow, bits of crowd energy on the way back, the survivors of nuclear winter poking their heads up out of shelters.
-Pockets in the upper decks, cheering “Lettt’s Gooo Cuuub-bies!”—like the desperate, never-say-never wails of a kid that’s never grown up.
+Then, somehow, bits of crowd energy perk up.
+The survivors of nuclear winter poking their heads up out of shelters.
+Pockets in the upper decks, cheering “Lettt’s Gooo Cuuub-bies!”—like the desperate, never-say-never wails of a kid that refused to grow up.

-He’d stood there in the box, the bat level on a flat line pointing to the backstop, holding it steady as if weighing the scales of justice—do you save the hometown, or do you bury the hometown?
+He stood there in the box, the bat level on a flat line, holding it steady as if weighing the scales of justice—do you save the hometown, or do you bury the hometown?

 Quiet.
-You can hear the Wrigley Field PA announcer, at full volume.
-And nearly nothing else.
+You can hear the Wrigley PA announcer, and almost nothing else.
 Kipnis raised like a prom king in the Indians’ dugout.
 His team shouting, “Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!”

 Cub fans looking down at the price on their tickets.
 Feeling vomitous.
 Counting the months on their fingers.
 We’ll be good next year.
 But… and they tap their pointer finger.
 The next finger: November.
 Then December.
 Then January… eventually spring.
-And a whole ‘nother season.
-Then—maybe… We’ll be back in this spot.
-But, Christ.
-What.
-Happened?
+And another season.
+Then—maybe we’ll be back?